The Wake County school board did more than just change leaders on Tuesday.

 Parker said the additional 1.55 acres will provide the road access for the new elementary school slated to open in 2016.

 Principals, or their designated representative, must be present if a parent isn’t there when police officers question students on campus.
-The policy is meant for officers who are not assigned to schools who want to come on campus to talk with students about non-school related incidents.• The board approved a plan for serving the more than 25,000 Wake County students who are identified as academically or intellectually gifted.
+The policy is meant for officers who are not assigned to schools who want to come on campus to talk with students about non-school related incidents.

 The plan calls for increasing the representation of under-represented groups, including minority and low-income students.
 Another shift in the plan is having gifted students receive more instruction in their regular classrooms as opposed to being pulled out for specialized instruction.

-The vote was 8-1 with board member Jim Martin as the lone dissenter.• In personnel matters, Marvin Connelly was named Chief of Staff and Strategic Planning.
+The vote was 8-1 with board member Jim Martin as the lone dissenter.

 Connelly takes the position that Judy Peppler held until she resigned in September 2012 after Tony Tata was fired as superintendent.
 Connelly has been assistant superintendent for student support services since 2006.